By Jessica Bubenheim, on 21 February 2022

-The buyer person is a portrait of our ideal client, which helps us to focus our product and service offer and guide all the segmentation of the brand.
-Sometimes it may be necessary to define more than one profile, if we have product lines for different types of users.
+The buyer persona is a portrait of your ideal client, which helps focus your product/service and guide your segmentation strategy.
+Sometimes it may be necessary to define more than one persona if you have product lines for different types of people.

-- Demographic information: age, gender, occupation, income level, place of residence ...
+- Demographic information like age, gender, occupation, income level, place of residence, and more

-- What their aspirations and needs in relation to the brand.
+- Their aspirations and needs in relation to your brand

 4. Content Plan